linuxlsr/azureLearning/README.md

  azure firewall rules can not be updated, only destroyed and recreated

  Interpolating variables in heredoc json not working for me, yet.

+Azure Firewall is not cheap.
+One rule for day cost nearly $20 without traffic.